d3b4g/leonids/_posts/ad-redteam-intro.md

----
-layout: post
-title:  "Active Directory Red Team - Lab Setup"
-date:   2021-02-19 14:07:20
-categories: [AD RedTeam]
-excerpt: "Enterprises are using Microsoft Active Directory for identity management and protecting resources.
-As a blue or red teamer knowing common Active Directory security issues and how to secure them is very important"

-comments: true
----
-### Introduction

 Enterprises are using Microsoft Active Directory for identity management and protecting resources.
 As a blue or red teamer knowing common Active Directory security issues and how to secure them is very important.